appxodus/.github/profile/README.md

 **I think you need to do next stages:**

-🙋‍♀️ Hello - Just say "hi shit" to control panel!
-🌈 Don't be a dick!
+🙋‍♀️ Hello - Just say "hi shit" to control panel!<br> 🌈 Don't be a dick!
 Here only top ten genders in binary!
 Male and Female!
 Alart!
 Halp!
-COK!
-👩‍💻 WTF IS THIS SHIT???
+COK!<br> 👩‍💻 WTF IS THIS SHIT???<br>
-🍿 Some fun shit, yeah?
+🍿 Some fun shit, yeah?<br>
-🧙 And just go to [APPXodus](https://appxodus.github.io)
+🧙 And just go to [APPXodus](https://appxodus.github.io)<br>